pbcomita/CleandataProject/CodeBook.md

 mean(): Mean value
 std(): Standard deviation

-Not used features included in the original data set
+Not-used-features included in the original data set
 ===================================================
  The additional vectors obtained by averaging the signals in a signal window sample were not used in this tidy set.
 These are used on the angle() variable: